-Describe the state program addressed by the The priorities of the HOME RHD program are: Method of Distribution.
-To provide leverage of private financing for affordable rental housing • To provide persons at or below 60% of County Median Income (CMI) additional affordable housing units To provide gap financing for affordable rental housing • To construct buildings that provide accessibility features following Universal Design, and follow visitability principles To develop projects that emphasize high energy efficiency and sustainability • To promote supportive housing projects for populations with special needs • To facilitate affordable rental projects that are "shovel-ready" and will start construction within 12 months of contract execution Describe all of the criteria that will be used to select applications and the relative importance of these criteria.
+Describe the state program addressed by the Method of Distribution.

+The priorities of the HOME RHD program are:

+- To provide leverage of private financing for affordable rental housing - To provide persons at or below 60% of County Median Income (CMI) additional affordable housing units - To provide gap financing for affordable rental housing - To construct buildings that provide accessibility features following Universal Design, and follow visitability principles - To develop projects that emphasize high energy efficiency and sustainability - To promote supportive housing projects for populations with special needs - To facilitate affordable rental projects that are "shovel-ready" and will start construction within 12 months of contract execution

+Describe all of the criteria that will be used to select applications and the relative importance of these criteria.

 The application rounds are a competitive process including both threshold criteria as well as scoring categories.
-These requirements were implemented to both mee and exceed those outlined in the 2013 HOME Final Rule.
+These requirements were implemented to both meet and exceed those outlined in the 2013 HOME Final Rule.
 Chief among these new requirements are the financial feasibility standards requiring that a subsidy layering review be completed for all projects to determine the staffing and financial capacity of the developing entity as well as the long-term feasibility of the proposed rental project.
-Specific criteria include, but are not limited to, the following: Percentage of units at or below 60% CMI/homeless/Section 811 Preservation of any subsidized property (excluding Public Housing) Percentage of visitable HOME units Energy efficiency and sustainability HOME cost per unit
+Specific criteria include, but are not limited to, the following:

+- Percentage of units at or below 60% CMI/homeless/Section 811

+- Preservation of any subsidized property (excluding Public Housing)

+- Percentage of visitable HOME units

+- Energy efficiency and sustainability

+- HOME cost per unit

 If only summary criteria were described, how can potential applicants access application manuals or other n/a state publications describing the application criteria?
 (CDBG only) Describe the process for awarding funds to state recipients and how the state will make its allocation available n/a to units of general local government, and non-profit organizations, including community and faith-based organizations.
-(ESG only) Identify the method of selecting project sponsors (including providing full access to grassroots faith-based and other community-based organizations).
-(HOPWA only) n/a Describe how resources will be allocated among funding categories.
+(ESG only) Identify the method of selecting project sponsors (including providing full access to grassroots faith-based and other n/a community-based organizations).
+(HOPWA only) Describe how resources will be allocated among funding categories.
 If projects pass threshold then they will be scored and ranked.
 Projects will be funded as funds permit and until funding is exhausted.

-Describe threshold factors and grant size Threshold factors for applications: limits.
-Long term viability Demonstrated experience Audited financials CHDO certification Debarment certification for entities receiving federal funds Market demand documentation Department of Financial Institutions (DFI) documentation Readiness to proceed Percentage of CMI units HOME RHD sets a maximum of \$1,000,000 per award, and no more than 2 awards per developer per year, except for CHDO recipients.
+Describe threshold factors and grant size limits.
 What are the outcome measures expected as a result of the method of distribution?
-11 State Program Name: HOME Tenant Based Rental Assistance (TBRA) Funding Sources: НОМЕ
+Threshold factors for applications: Long term viability Demonstrated experience Audited financials CHDO certification Debarment certification for entities receiving federal funds Market demand documentation Department of Financial Institutions (DFI) documentation Readiness to proceed Percentage of CMI units HOME RHD sets a maximum of \$1,000,000 per award, and no more than 2 awards per developer per year, except for CHDO recipients.
+State Program Name: Funding Sources: HOME Tenant Based Rental Assistance (TBRA) HOME What are the outcome measures expected as a result of the method of distribution?

 Describe the state program addressed by the Method of Distribution.

 Tenant Based Rental Assistance (TBRA) is a rental subsidy that sub-grantees can use to help individual households with incomes at or below 80% of the county median income (CMI) afford housing costs such as rent and security deposits.
 Sub-grantees may also assist tenants with utility deposits when HOME is used for rental assistance or security deposits.
 Households targeted for the HOME-TBRA funds include homeless individuals or families and households at risk of homelessness.
 TBRA funds will also target homeless households with at least one household member with a disability as well as youth transitioning from foster care and homeless and have experienced domestic violence.
-DEHCR encourages using a "Housing First" model of housing and support services. -- --
+DEHCR encourages using a "Housing First" model of housing and support services.